gargmehul10/MyChatAppp/README.md

       * The secret key is secured using RSA which can only be decrypted by the receiver.

    - **Integrity**
-      * We generate hash of the encrypted message using MD-5 of 128 bit which is concatenated with the encrypted message.
+      * Hash of the encrypted message is generated using MD-5 of 128 bit which is concatenated with the encrypted message.
       * A change of 1 bit in the message will change the hash by 50%.
 Thus, integrity is maintained.

    - **Authenticity**